 Police officers are prohibited from using more physical force than is necessary to effect an arrest.
-Some equate this principal to what is called “one plus one” – officers can use “one” measure of force beyond the force a suspect is using to attempt to avoid or resist a police officer’s arrest.
+Some equate this principle to what is called “one plus one” – officers can use “one” measure of force beyond the force a suspect is using to attempt to avoid or resist a police officer’s arrest.
 Maintaining this level of restraint requires training, experience, and an appropriate temperament.

 If an officer uses more force than what was reasonably necessary to arrest a suspect, that is considered excessive force.
 If an officer maliciously intends to harm the individual where that harm is unreasonable and unnecessary to effect the arrest, the officer’s conduct could amount to police brutality.
 The Fourth Amendment to the United States Constitution protects us from excessive force and police brutality.